 As soon as everyone arrived the pans of shredded brisket or as we called it, carne deshebrada, came out of nowhere.
-After that came the huge bowls of potato salad, frijoles de la olla, rajas, tostadas, and of course the twenty million types of salsa and chiles.
+After that came the huge bowls of potato salad, frijoles de la olla, rajas con queso, tortilla chips, and of course the twenty million types of salsa and chiles.

 Brisket showed up at other types of parties like quinceñeras, baptisms, bridal and baby showers.
 It was the dish we could always count on.
 Brisket was usually the meat of choice.
 Why, you ask?
 Because it could be made in the oven or a slow cooker ahead of time and it would feed the masses.